abhimanyusirohi/binbaboon/README.md

-# HexBee
+# BinBaboon
-HexBee is a Visual Studio Code extension that displays files in hexadecimal
+BinBaboon is a web application that displays files in hexadecimal and allows bookmarking bytes